LaVi-Lab/C2LEVA/README.md

 ## 🛂 License

-CLEVA is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+C<sup>2</sup>LEVA is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see <https://creativecommons.org/licenses/by-nc-nd/4.0/>.